lynnpepin/RGBLife/README.md

 RGB Game of Life

-A cellular automota based on Conway's Game of Life.
+A cellular automota with 3 kinds of life, based on Conway's Game of Life.

-This was created as a quick proof-of-concept mockup.

 ![Animated GIF of a game of RGB Life](https://i.imgur.com/Gqz7mZW.gif)